-The time taken to
+The time taken to review the manuscripts

-review the manuscripts will be approximately
+will be approximately one month.
+Manuscript

-one month.
-Manuscript will be accepted for
+will be accepted for publication within a

-revised (strictly as per referee's
+(strictly as per referee's instructions) and

-instructions) and E-mailed back to the
+E-mailed back to the CIBTech office.

-download, take printout, fill and after
+take printout, manually fill and e-mail the

-the manuscript via personal e-mail only.
+along with the manuscript via personal

-The form can also
+The form can also be

-be sent via post to CIBTech's Postal address.
+sent via surface mail to CIBTech's Postal

 All manuscripts should be submitted in